Onique-Unique/Tech-Support-Website/README.md

   <br>

 # Features that will be gradually added:
-  #### Discussions tab, Tech Lounge,  ATS - Applicant Tracking System/ Resume scanner and much more
+  #### Discussions tab, Tech Lounge,  ATS - Applicant Tracking System/ Resume scanner, Shop with us section and much more
   <br>

 # Mobile View